MeanderingProgrammer/advent-of-code/README.md

 alias a_gen="./scripts/advent.py generate"
 ```

-## Running a Day
+# Run

-Used to run various days rather than running directly.
+The `run` target is used to run various days rather than running directly.

 Does some hacky stuff to set arguments and run commands, but for the most part runs
 standard build commands for each language / framework.